 - Reporting cancellation of debt income incorrectly

-- Not understanding how IRS “DIF” scores work
+- Not understanding how IRS Discriminant Function System (DIF) scores work

 - Not showing enough income on your return

 If you don’t pay your taxes on time, the penalties can also be quite severe.
-The longer you wait to resolve your tax debt, the more difficult and costly it will be.
-Penalties and interest continue to accrue on your unpaid tax debt until the debt is paid in full.
-As a taxpayer, it’s important to understand the IRS collection process, as well as your options for setting up a payment arrangement.
+The longer you wait to resolve your debt, the more difficult and costly it will be.
+Penalties and interest will continue to accrue until your debt is paid in full.
+As a taxpayer, it’s important to understand the IRS collection process, as well as your options for setting up a payment plan.

-After you file your taxes, you may receive a refund, you may learn you owe money, or nothing will happen.
-If you realize you forgot to file a form or report some information, you’ll have to file an amended tax return.
+You may receive a refund or learn you owe money.
+In some cases, nothing will happen.
+If you realize that you forgot to file a form or report any information, you’ll need to file an amended tax return.

-If you can afford it, the easiest way to make tax season less of a headache is to hire a professional.
-Ask your actor friends for recommendations—you’ll want to work with someone who has plenty of experience preparing tax returns for actors and others in the performing arts, as they’ll know the ins and outs of industry taxes.
-Before hiring someone, ask them questions about what their experience is in preparing tax returns for actors and how aggressive they are with claiming deductions.
+If you can afford it, the easiest way to make tax season less of a headache is by hiring a professional.
+Ask your actor friends for recommendations; you’ll want to work with someone who has plenty of experience preparing tax returns for those in the performing arts, as they’ll know the ins and outs of industry taxes.
+Before choosing an accountant, ask them questions about what their experience is in preparing tax returns for actors and how aggressive they are when it comes to claiming deductions.

-If a tax professional is out of your budget, consider paying for the premium versions of a tax preparation service like TurboTax, H&R Block, etc. Opting for the premium version will allow you to take advantage of their allowance for itemized deductions, talk to their staff members if you have questions, and sometimes even audit services if it comes to that.
+If hiring a professional is out of your budget, consider paying for the premium versions of a tax preparation service like TurboTax, H&R Block, etc. This will allow you to take advantage of its allowance for itemized deductions and talk to staff members if you have questions.
+These services will sometimes even offer audit consultation if it comes to that.

-You should also be putting aside money throughout the year, particularly if most of your acting work is done as an independent contractor (meaning no taxes are withheld from those paychecks).
+You should also put aside money throughout the year, particularly if you do most of your acting work as an independent contractor.
 Putting tax-specific money aside can seriously soften the blow if you end up owing money after filing.
 You may also want to consider making estimated tax payments throughout the year, which means you are prepaying your taxes.